clunion/shardoverse/README.md

 * [`Zero-to-Game`](https://www.zerotoga.me/) - A website in blog-style, taking the reader on a journey from Zero (game programming experience) to Game.
 Well written and fun to read.
 In a way, a bit similar to what is intended here with Shardoverse.
 * [`New Rustacean`](https://newrustacean.com/) - A well made podcast about learning Rust.
 * [`Rust Sokoban`](https://sokoban.iolivia.me/) - A compact course of writing a sokoban game in Rust.
 Straightly delving into the game, getting quickly to the fun of it.
-* [`Crate publishing guidelines and tips`](https://blog.wnut.pw/2020/03/12/crate-publishing-guidelines-and-tips/#take-a-look-at-the-api-guidelines) - Many useful hints about improving code qulity before pblishing code.
+* [`Crate publishing guidelines and tips`](https://blog.wnut.pw/2020/03/12/crate-publishing-guidelines-and-tips/#take-a-look-at-the-api-guidelines) - Many useful hints about improving code qulity before publishing code.

 ## Rust game development community
 * [`Rust gamedev news/`](https://rust-gamedev.github.io/) - A monthly newsletter